 What is the best time to meditate?

 Yogananda recommends meditating twice a day.
 Most important is the regularity of our meditation—daily if possible.
 The length of our meditation increases as we go deeper into our practice, so 10–15 minutes length is a good for a beginner.

+But what is the best time to meditate?
 The best time to meditate is when we can do it regularly!
 There are times of day that are better than others.
 Meditating when we first get up before becoming involved in daily activities is good.
 Also that time coincides for many people with sunrise which is a still point of energy in the 24-hour cycle of the day and supports going deeper.
 There are other still points at noon, sunset and midnight.

 It really helps if you are not meditating on a full stomach which tends to encourage sleepiness during meditation.
 It is best to wait for an hour or more after a meal.
 But if you have no other time to meditate, doing meditation under less than ideal circumstances is much better than skipping meditation.
 Other good times to meditate are before your midday meal, late afternoon/early evening, before your evening meal, and before bed, as long as you are not too sleepy to meditate at that time.

 In his book Meditation for Starters, Kriyananda said that if none of those times suits your personal schedule, choose other times that are suitable.
 “But make it a point, if possible, to meditate at the same times every day,” he wrote.
 “In that way, you’ll develop a habit pattern.
 It will become easier, then, to put aside distracting thoughts as you begin your meditation.”

 For inspiration, you may like to review the “I Will Meditate” section of Yogananda’s Metaphysical Meditations:

 Beloved God, since no earthly engagement is possible without using the powers borrowed from Thee, I will renounce everything that interferes with my engagement to meditate on Thee in awakened silence.